some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ## Keeping things tidy

-As expected, this generates a bunch of untagged images - each PR may have a few checks and all reuse the `test` tag.
+This generates a bunch of untagged images - each PR may have a few checks and all reuse the `test` tag.
 They eat up a ton of disk space over time for no good reason.
 Luckily, cleaning this up can also be regularly scheduled with a marketplace Action called [container-retention-policy](https://github.com/snok/container-retention-policy).
 Here's the step to add to a routine cleanup job:

 {% raw %}
 ```yaml